Flo-CS/dotfiles/README-opensuse.md

 11) Download KeepassXC database
 12) Authenticate to Github and clone dotfiles

+## Perhaps later

+- Each time recommended packages are selected automatically by zypper, I keep them, even in the install process.
+We can not select recommended packages, perhaps I should later

 ## Dotfiles

 Clone my dotfiles repo and create the necessary symlinks for each configs